 For artistic purposes, try to introduce the color cast to simulate the warm colors of the sunset—for example, when the snow never appears to be pure white.

-In my Winter Colors Collection, I have three presets that introduce various color casts to natural winter scenes.
+My Winter Colors Collection has three presets that introduce various color casts to natural winter scenes.

 08. Revive Gloomy Overcast Scenes

 On winter days when the two main sources of light—the sun and the sky—are shielded by overcast clouds, the landscape tends to be at its most boring and bland without a hint of any colors.
-My solution is to be very aggressive with the saturation and contrast.
-The goal is to revive any hidden colors and to emphasize the texture of the snow and the ice.
+My solution is to be very aggressive with saturation and contrast.
+The goal is to revive any hidden colors and emphasize the snow’s texture and the ice.